RohitAwate/rohitawate.github.io/_posts/2022-03-17-linear-regression-intuition.md

 <img src="/assets/images/posts/2022-03-17-linear-regression/Page9.png" style="width: 700px">
 </center>

 $c$ is not a weight, since it does not influence any feature.
 Look at the equation, $c$ sits there by itself, not being multiplied by any variable.
-It simply moves the line towards the data, in this case above.
+It simply shifts the line towards the data, in this case above.
 In machine learning lingo, $c$ is the **bias** term.

 Thus, in the end, linear regression is just a process of determining the best **weights and biases**, as are many things in machine learning.
 Using these, we can then make predictions.
-We can also easily extend this idea to use multiple features, each of which gets its own weight; but that's for another time.
+We can also easily extend this idea to use multiple features, each of which gets its own weight.
+That's called multi-variate linear regression, but that's for another time.

 In the next post, I formalize the ideas discussed in this post and derive the normal/closed-form equation to find the most optimal weights and biases.